vladcalin/vladcalin.github.io/_posts/2017-11-05-python-good-and-bad-parts.md

 ---
-title: Python - the goods and the bad parts
+title: Python - the good and the bad parts
 category: Python
 ---